 Many of the people who come to Preble Street for services face multiple social injustices and severe racial inequities.
 The intersectionality of the discrimination and stigma experienced by people of color and LGBTQIA+ individuals who are also experiencing homelessness drives our efforts to create an inclusive community.

 Preble Street is committed to providing a safe and respectful environment for all staff, clients, tenants, interns, advocates, volunteers, guests, and partners.
 Use of discriminatory and/or derogatory speech towards anyone at Preble Street does not align with our mission, violates our values as an agency, and is not and will not be condoned by Preble Street.

 The intent of the Preble Street Hate Speech policy is to name hate speech as emotional violence and to address its impact on people who receive it, those who witness it, and even those who use it.
 Preble Street has been clear for decades: hate speech that goes unaddressed creates a negative work environment and contributes to stress for staff and clients.
 We continue to strengthen our response to incidents of hate speech, to provide tools and skills to all staff to prevent, understand the impact of, and respond effectively to such events, and to support impacted staff when hate speech occurs.

+Detailed description of Preble Street legislative priorities for the 131st session of the Maine Legislature.
 Hunger and homelessness are on the rise in our state this winter, leaving thousands of our fellow Mainers without enough food and without shelter or housing.
-As unsheltered homelessness grows, so does the rise of police interactions as these neighbors of ours are penalized for conducting activities essential to daily living, like sleeping, sitting, or
+As unsheltered homelessness grows, so does the rise of police interactions as these neighbors